 2. An original engine that is rebuilt to a more stringent emissions configuration shall be permanently re-labeled using the following text:

 "THIS ENGINE HAS BEEN REBUILT UNDER 13 CCR 2423(l) USING MATCHED COMPONENTS OF THE SAME SPECIFICATIONS AND CALIBRATIONS AS THOSE OF A CERTIFIED TIER [insert the numerical tier designation of the rebuilt engine] OFF-ROAD COMPRESSION-IGNITION ENGINE.
-IF PLACED INTO SERVICE IN AN OFF-ROAD APPLICATION, THIS ENGINE MUST BE INSTALLED IN EQUIPMENT ORIGINALLY SOLD WITH A TIER [insert the numerical tier designation of the rebuilt engine] OR EARLIER ENGINE. [insert the engine family name of the reference engine].
+IF PLACED INTO SERVICE IN AN OFF-ROAD APPLICATION, THIS ENGINE MUST BE INSTALLED IN EQUIPMENT ORIGINALLY SOLD WITH A TIER [insert the numerical tier designation of the rebuilt engine] OR EARLIER ENGINE. [insert the engine family name of the reference engine].”

 For the purpose of this label, "MATCHED" means a complete set of components corresponding to the certified emissions configuration being referenced (see the definition of "certified emissions configuration" in Section 2421(a)(13)).
 The reference engine is the engine family name corresponding to the certified emissions configuration to which the engine has been rebuilt.
 The label shall conform to the provisions of Section 2424 regarding location and visibility.